J. Edward Guinan: DC Statehood

 Guinan, a Statehood Party member, saw a DC statehood initiative as a way of bringing the benefits of being a state to the electorate, especially the poor.
 The statehood movement restarted after the death of Julius Hobson, when Guinan put statehood on the 1980 ballot as an initiative.
-He did not ask anyone in the self-determination movement, but instead drafted a statehood proposal that, according to Asch and Musgrove, "required a four-step process: an up-or-down vote on the question of statehood, the election of forty-five delegates to a constitutional convention, the submission of a constitution to the voters for ratification, and, finally, an application to Congress for admission to the Union as the fifty-first state."
+He did not ask anyone in the self-determination movement, but instead drafted a statehood proposal, which led to initial controversy among those who thought the city wasn't ready.
+According to Asch and Musgrove, his initiative "required a four-step process: an up-or-down vote on the question of statehood, the election of forty-five delegates to a constitutional convention, the submission of a constitution to the voters for ratification, and, finally, an application to Congress for admission to the Union as the fifty-first state."
 Were DC to become a state, Guinan's proposal would have launched a legal process to create a constitution for the State of New Columbia and lobby congress for a statehood bill.
 Asch and Musgrove show how Guinan also hoped to establish a grassroots activist network "that would displace establishment leaders and empower citizens to address D.C.'s most pressing needs."
 The ballot question won all wards.